$455 of free accessories with every mattress purchase

 Weight primarily matters when setting up or moving your bed, as very heavy mattresses can be cumbersome to move.
 Bulky mattresses may also exceed bed frame weight ratings when combined with a sleeper’s body weight.

 When comparing the mattress options from both Puffy and Tuft & Needle, it becomes apparent that they are quite similar.
 Both companies share the same standard list of available size options.
 They also offer similar ranges, with lower-profile flagship mattresses in addition to heavier luxury options with higher profiles.

 Both T&N’s hybrid and luxury foam beds come in at 12 inches, 2 inches taller than their flagship mattress.
-Puffy goes a step further, with the Puffy Royal measuring 14 inches high.
-This increased thickness also affects the bed’s weight, and the Royal is fairly heavy as a result.
-The Royal Hybrid also measures 14 inches tall, and this model is even heavier due to its pocketed coil support core.
+Puffy goes a step further, with the Puffy Royal Hybrid measuring 14 inches high.
+This increased thickness also affects the bed’s weight, and this model is even heavier due to its pocketed coil support core.

 While customers in search of rarer sizes or extra-thick low-cost options may be disappointed, both Puffy and Tuft & Needle offer a reasonable range of options that are likely to please the majority of sleepers.